chromium/chromium/android_webview/docs/developer-ui.md

    sending a Finch change to ensure it's not misspelt.
 2. See
    [this doc](/tools/metrics/histograms/README.md#Flag-Histograms) for more info about flag labels if you want histogram data about usage.
+This involves updating the "LoginCustomFlags" field in `/tools/metrics/histograms/enums.xml`.

 Exposing your feature this way has several benefits: